LunarG/VulkanSamples/BUILD.md

 To create your local git repository:
 ```
-mkdir YOUR_DEV_DIRECTORY  # it's called GL-Next on Github, but the name doesn't matter
+mkdir YOUR_DEV_DIRECTORY  # it's called Vulkan-LoaderAndValidationLayers on Github, but the name doesn't matter
 cd YOUR_DEV_DIRECTORY
-git clone -o khronos git@gitlab.khronos.org:vulkan/LoaderAndTools.git .
+git clone -o khronos https://github.com/KhronosGroup/Vulkan-LoaderAndValidationLayers .
-# Or substitute the URL from your forked repo for git@gitlab.khronos.org:vulkan/LoaderAndTools.git above.
+# Or substitute the URL from your forked repo for https://github.com/KhronosGroup/Vulkan-LoaderAndValidationLayers above.
 ```

 ## Linux Build